Kubernetes Network Policies: A Complete Security Guide

 - 3 Always start with a deny-all policy then explicitly allow needed traffic

-- 5 Use kubectl describe netpol to debug policy issues
+- 5 Test policies in staging and use kubectl describe netpol to debug

 Network policies are essential for securing Kubernetes clusters in production.
 In this guide, we’ll explore how to implement effective network policies to control pod-to-pod communication.